-Voice of the USMC Vietnam Tankers Association

-Page 18

-n Page 34

-Page 41 - 46

-USMC Vietnam Tankers Assn.
-Scholarship Program 2017

-The Board of Directors of the USMC Vietnam Tankers Association has implemented an annual academic scholarship program.
+Reminder: The St Louis Reunion is Sept 21-25 "HONOR THE PAST BY BEING PRESENT" Featured Stories: Coming Home from War......Page 18 The .50 cal.
+Coax Machinegun.....Page 34 St Louis Reunion Section.....Page 41 - 46 Official Publication of the USMC Vietnam Tankers Association USMC Vietnam Tankers Assn.
+Scholarship Program 2017 The Board of Directors of the USMC Vietnam Tankers Association has implemented an annual academic scholarship program.
 One scholarship will be awarded to an individual student each year in the amount of \$1,000.
 To be eligible, the applicant must be a spouse, child, stepchild, or grandchild of a VTA member who has a DD-214 on file with the VTA and whose membership dues are current.
 The scholarship recipient's eligibility will remain in effect for up to four years of school, provided that the student continues to maintain an overall accumulative GPA of 3.0 or better.
 Student Scholarship Criteria: